reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

-is erroneous, because the identifier `{!reach} x` is not bound outside the block statement.
+is erroneous, because the identifier `{!rsh} x` is not bound outside the block statement.

 ### Try/Catch & Throw Statements